muskanmi/JS-Programming/README.md

-# Js_udemy_code
+# JavaScript Programming

-This repository contains jaavscript course by Jonas Schmedtmann.
+This repository contains some sample programs for learning Javascript.